Suwannee Bass Spring Fishing Facts and Information

 Distribution & Habitat

-Suwannee Bass fishing is very popular and successful in small rivers through out north Florida and are predominantly found in the Suwannee river and it’s tributaries, including the Santa Fe tributary.
+Suwannee Bass fishing is very popular and successful in small rivers through out north Florida and are predominantly found in the Suwannee river and its tributaries, including the Santa Fe tributary.
 They can also be found in the Picturesque river, the Withlacoochee river and the Ochlocknee river.

 Largemouth Bass are common along the southern rivers and streams whereas in the northern rivers and streams, hidden along wooden structures by the riverside is where the Suwannee Bass can be found.
 Like most bass, it is a feisty subspecies.
 It travels along the shoreline, not holding unto a particular place for long.
 A good fishing spot for one day may not be so a week later.
 Suwannee, like most bass, follow the food so don’t get too attached to a once successful fishing hole.